 |Simple lighting plan for an interior design project|

-Without a good concept plan, lighting of an interior can be ineffective.
+Without a good concept plan, the lighting of an interior can be ineffective.
 For instance, the use of excessive interior lights (or insufficient lighting) can distort or even destroy the ambience of a room and make nonsense of the creative works of an interior designer.

 The wrong kind of interior lighting choice and/or placement can ruin a room's theme at the flick of the switch at nightfall.